MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AmazonRedshift.md

     After you have finished filling in and selecting all the options you need, select **OK**.

 3. If this is the first time you're connecting to this database, enter your credentials in the **User name** and **Password** boxes of the Amazon Redshift authentication type.
-Then select Connect.
+Then select **Connect**.

     ![Image showing the authentication dialog, with Amazon Redshift selected as the authentication type.](./media/amazon-redshift/authentication.png)